brockk/clintrials/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* The repo owner is Kristian Brock, @brockk
-* Other community or team contact